Michael Grylls: Cash for questions

 For some years Grylls had acted as a consultant to the lobbying company run by Ian Greer at the heart of the Cash-for-Questions inquiry.
 The Parliamentary Commissioner for Standards, Sir Gordon Downey, stated that Grylls had "seriously misled" the select committee on members' interests in 1990 (replaced in 1995 by the Standards and Privileges Committee) by understating the number of payments he had received for introducing clients to ministers and Grylls' conduct, said Sir Gordon, had fallen "below the standards the House is entitled to expect of its members".

 The Committee concluded that Grylls had "received payments from Mr Greer (though not in cash) which were neither introduction commissions nor fees associated with the Unitary Tax Campaign.
 It is not possible to conclude that these payments originated from Mohamed Al-Fayed, although Sir Michael actively participated in the Greer lobbying operation.
 Sir Michael deliberately misled the Select Committee on Members' Interests in 1990 by seriously understating the number of commission payments he had received; and by omitting to inform them of other fees received from Mr Greer.
 Sir Michael persistently failed to declare his interests in dealings with Ministers and officials over the House of Fraser.
 Sir Michael's action in taking a commission payment for introducing a constituent to Mr Greer was unacceptable.
 There is insufficient evidence to show that Sir Michael solicited business for Mr Greer in expectation of commission payments."

 Later life

 Grylls was a member of the Royal Yacht Squadron until his death in 2001; his widow remains an honorary member.
 He died at home on 7 February 2001, aged 66.
-In Piers Morgan's Life Stories, Bear Grylls said that his father had a pace-maker fitted, but suddenly died of a heart attack two days after his operation while recovering.
+In Piers Morgan's Life Stories, Bear Grylls said that his father had a pacemaker fitted, but suddenly died of a heart attack two days after his operation while recovering.